bitsofinfo/meteor-shell-command-mgr/README.md

 Functioning demo available at [meteor-shell-command-mgr.meteor.com](http://meteor-shell-command-mgr.meteor.com)

-This small Meteor app was an experiment to manage a little database of commands and their argument configs, which is rendered as a JSON "command registry" intended to used with [powershell-command-executor](https://github.com/bitsofinfo/powershell-command-executor).
+This small Meteor/Bootstrap app was an experiment to manage a little database of commands and their argument configs, which is rendered as a JSON "command registry" intended to used with [powershell-command-executor](https://github.com/bitsofinfo/powershell-command-executor).